 The message should come from your heart, so please take a little extra time and personalize it with your own words.
 The key points to remember are:

-- The thank you note should be about them, not you.
+- The thank you letter should be about them, not you.
 You are thanking them for their support, not boasting about how much money you helped raise.

 - Tell the person the good things that their donation helped to produce.
 Be specific rather than general.
 For example, if they donated $100 to an AIDS fundraiser, you could say that their donation helped a deserving person get a much needed blood transfusion.